handsontable/handsontable/docs/next/guides/internationalization/layout-direction.md

 ```
 :::

-## Setting the text alignment in cells
+## Setting the horizontal text alignment

-For the cell content, it is possible to overwrite the horizontal alignment that comes out of the layout direction by using the [text alignment](@/guides/cell-features/text-alignment.md) setting.
+You can apply different horizontal [text alignment](@/guides/cell-features/text-alignment.md) settings, overwriting the horizontal text alignment resulting from your grid's [layout direction](#about-layout-direction).

-In the below example, some columns are explicitly aligned to the left, center, or right:
+In the example below, some columns are explicitly aligned to the left, center, or right:

 ::: example #example5
 ```js